ermapta/techsupport.ermapta.org-Archived-/get-to-know-teams.md

 ![photo of three old rotary pay phones][hero-image]

 Teams is a newer application from Microsoft that is optimized for real-time, back-and-forth communication.
 Email is good for communicating large blocks of thought, but it lends itself to monologuing.
-Teams is better at mimicking the dynamics of real human conversation.
+Teams is better at capturing the dynamics of real human conversation.

 You can think of Teams as having three primary modes of operation: